-Element’s radiographic inspection laboratories have the latest technologies to provide radiographic testing for the Aerospace, Energy, and Power Generation Sectors.
+Element’s radiographic testing and inspection laboratories have the latest technologies to provide radiographic testing for the Aerospace, Energy, and Power Generation Sectors.
 Our global experts advise on the most suitable testing methods to make certain your materials and products are fit for purpose.

-Radiography testing (RT) is one of the most popular non-destructive testing methods used to detect defects in a wide range of products.
+Radiographic testing (RT) is one of the most popular non-destructive testing methods used to detect defects in a wide range of products.
 It uses x-rays or gamma rays to identify flaws in weld quality, castings, structures, and composites.
 It is used predominantly in the fabricating and casting industries for quality control, where it reveals faults such as porosity, inclusions, and cracks.